perfiora/perfiora/README.md

 ### Get Database Information

-Use the `info` command to retrieve database product name and version:
+Use the `info` command to retrieve comprehensive information about both the DBMS (Database Management System) and the connected database:

 **MySQL Example:**
 ```shell